Garage Lighting Ideas: Traditional Lighting to New-Age LED

 Are LED garage lights worth it?

-If you compare LED with compact fluorescent, the former is the obvious winner.
+If you compare LED with compact fluorescent, the former is the obvious winner (check the color temperature between LED and fluorescent here).
 One great advantage of using LED lights in garage or workshop environment is that these lights turn on right when you switch them on (zero cold start issues).
 A single LED T8 tube gives roughly 20% more light than a T12 fluorescent tube.
 With fluorescent, incandescent and LED, all three being in use in American garages and shops, LED happens to be the clear winner inside.
 It simply means that an LED lighting fixture can light up a garage space (and a quite large one) a lot better than a fluorescent one.
 Opt for the warm white garage lighting fixtures (LED) and you would be good to go.

 Note for garage owners, when buying LED lights from overseas manufacturers, suppliers or retailers or from s hop nearby, always look for the ‘No RFI’ label.
 RFI stands for Radio Frequency Interference.
 If a product label reads ‘No RFI’, it means that the fixture does not produce any electrical noise.